ElMassimo/capybara-compose/docs/api/index.md

 ### **first**
-Finds the first element on the page matching the given selector and options.
+Finds the first element in the [current context] matching the given selector and options.

 - **Arguments**: `([kind], locator, options)`